 General Settings: The Basics

 First, head over to Downloads » Settings.
-Under the General tab, you’ll want to fill out your business details.
+Under the General tab, fill out your business details.

 - Business Info: Enter your store’s name and physical address.